AKENOBE

 Australians: (28 men)

-Lewis Affidavit: Eyewitness report of Japanese hiding records in mine at end of war.
+Lewis affidavit: Eyewitness report of Japanese hiding records in mine at end of war.